 The municipality embarked on an extensive public participation of the Budget, IDP and the Performance Measures for the municipality.
 Through the process of ward meetings and targeted presentations to the community and councillors, the following needs are represented per ward.
-It must be noted that in cases where no information is reflected, there were inputs submitted for consolidation.
-Some councillors did not attend their session convened for inputs hence some columns would remain empty.
-In other instances, we have taken information from the 2017 matrix.
+It must be noted that in cases where no information is reflected, there were no inputs submitted for consolidation.
+Some councillors did not attend their sessions convened for inputs hence some columns would remain empty.
+In other instances, we have taken information from the 2019 matrix.
+For the 2020/2021 council has decided to suggest 2 projects per ward for implementation and the priorities form a separate submission and is therefore not part of the IDP as it would have to be approved by the Acting Municipal Manager after all ward councillors have submitted their respective ward priorities.

-PUBLIC PARTICPATION -2019
+PUBLIC PARTICIPATION 2019